 Aptose Biosciences Inc. ("we", "our", "us", "Aptose" or the "Company") is a science-driven biotechnology company advancing first-in-class targeted agents to treat life-threatening cancers, such as acute myeloid leukemia ("AML"), high-risk myelodysplastic syndromes ("MDS"), chronic lymphocytic leukemia ("CLL") and other hematologic malignancies.
 Based on insights into the genetic and epigenetic profiles of certain cancers and patient populations, Aptose is building a pipeline of novel oncology therapies directed at dysregulated processes and signaling pathways.
 Aptose is developing targeted medicines for precision treatment of these diseases to optimize efficacy and quality of life by minimizing the side effects associated with conventional therapies.
-We currently have in development two molecules: CG026806 ("CG-806") and APTO-253, both being evaluated for safety, tolerability, pharmacokinetics and signals of efficacy in Phase I clinical trials.
+We currently have in development two molecules: CG026806 ("CG-806") and APTO-253, both being evaluated for safety, tolerability, pharmacokinetics and signals of efficacy in Phase 1 clinical trials.
 Each molecule is described below.

-CG-806 is an orally administered, highly potent first-in-class FLT3/BTK kinase inhibitor that targets defined clusters of kinases that are operative in hematologic malignancies.
-This mutationally agnostic small molecule anticancer agent is currently being evaluated in a Phase Ia/b study for the treatment of patients having B-cell malignancies including CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL") that are resistant/refractory/intolerant to other therapies.
-Aptose is also planning a Phase I study for the development of CG-806 for the treatment of patients with relapsed/refractory acute myeloid leukemia ("R/R AML"), including the emerging populations resistant to FMS-like tyrosine kinase 3 ("FLT3") inhibitors.
+CG-806 is an orally administered, highly potent first-in-class FMS-like tyrosine kinase ("FLT3")/Bruton's tyrosine kinase ("BTK") inhibitor that selectively targets defined clusters of kinases that are operative in hematologic malignancies.
+This mutationally agnostic small molecule anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL") that are resistant/refractory/intolerant to other therapies.
+In addition, Aptose recently received IND allowance to initiate a Phase 1a/b study to develop CG-806 for the treatment of patients with relapsed/refractory acute myeloid leukemia ("R/R AML"), including the emerging populations resistant to FLT3 inhibitors.
+In this trial of patients with R/R AML, the CG-806 starting dose of 450 mg BID was selected because the plasma from B-cell cancer patients at that dose completely inhibited phospho-FLT3, suggesting responses may emerge early in the AML patient population.
+It is important to note that CG-806 now is undergoing formal development for both lymphoid and myeloid hematologic malignancies.

-APTO-253 is a first-in-class small molecule therapeutic agent that inhibits expression of the MYC oncogene without causing, to date, general myelosuppression of the bone marrow.
-The MYC oncogene is overexpressed across many hematologic cancers, including AML and certain B cell malignancies.
+APTO-253 is a first-in-class small molecule therapeutic agent that clinically inhibits expression of the MYC oncogene without causing, to date, general myelosuppression of the bone marrow.
+The MYC oncogene is overexpressed across many hematologic cancers, including AML and certain B cell malignancies, as well as certain solid tumor indications.
 MYC acts as a transcription factor that regulates cell growth, proliferation, differentiation and apoptosis, and overexpression of MYC amplifies new sets of genes to promote survival of cancer cells.
 APTO-253 suppresses expression of the MYC oncogene in AML cells and depletes those cells of the MYC oncoprotein, leading to apoptotic cell death.
-APTO-253 is currently being evaluated in a Phase Ib study for the treatment of patients with relapsed/refractory AML and high-risk MDS.
+APTO-253 is currently being evaluated in a Phase 1b study for the treatment of patients with R/R AML and high-risk MDS.
 APTO-253 may serve as a safe and effective MYC inhibitor for AML/MDS patients that combines well with other agents and does not significantly impact the normal bone marrow.